- decide on an application by a provider to register a centre

-The Assessment and Judgement Framework supports inspectors in gathering evidences and making judgements.
-It also gives guidance on the levels of compliance and outlines the compliances descriptors.
+The Assessment and Judgment Framework supports inspectors in gathering evidence and making judgments.
+It also gives guidance on the levels of compliance and outlines the compliance descriptors.

-The inspector will make observations about the premises, the care and support provided in the centre
+The inspector will make observations about the premises and the care and support provided in the centre

 The inspector will be happy to speak with any resident, family member, representative or staff member; and will also understand that some residents and relatives may not want to talk with an inspector.

-Resident questionnaires are sent in advance of announced inspections to allow residents a to provide feedback on what it is like to live in a designated centre.
+Residents' questionnaires are sent in advance of announced inspections to allow residents an opportunity to provide feedback on what it is like to live in a designated centre.

 An inspection report is produced after each inspection and published online.
 All service providers are required to make reports available to residents and their families once they have been finalised.